 - Dental abscess

-- Infections (bacterial, viral) which can cause ulceration
+- Infections (bacterial, viral) can cause ulceration

-- Fungal infection such as cryptococcosis
+- Fungal infections such as cryptococcosis

 - Liver disease